Feature request #11103

 See my screenshot of the "unscaled" running alongside the scaled.

 Granted the buttons/checkboxes are the wrong sizes, but the text seems good.

-#13 Updated by Brendan Heberlein over 2 years ago
+#13 Updated by Brendan Heberlein almost 3 years ago

 Checking in to affirm interest & hopefully get some updates on the status of the project.

 I hope you all are aware that the entire icon set for QGIS exists in SVG format already and there is no need to make new one for HDPI.
 You can find them here: https://github.com/qgis/QGIS/tree/master/images/themes/default

 I am super interested in getting this going because I love my retina display but I hate the pixelated look QGIS now has.
 Now that I have switched to a higher resolution screen, QGIS effectively runs at a lower resolution(!)
 Go figure.